sutty74/Homeassistant-Hikvision-POS/README.md

 Installing and setting up your recorder within IVMS is not part of this tutorial so we will jump straight into remote configuration of the recorder.

-From the remote configuration menu in maintenance and management of IVMS scroll to the bottom of the window and select POS.
+From the remote configuration menu in maintenance and management of IVMS scroll to the bottom of the window and select POS, then select the connection mode sub-menu.

 ![ivms pos option](https://user-images.githubusercontent.com/53712651/94496365-17509a00-01ec-11eb-97a9-5cc1af0e1805.PNG)